hsjoo-lghtsnd/curriculum-vitae/README.md

 I like to use the ID: zxcqa123

-You may contact me by e-mail when you type zxcqa123@gmail.com / zxcqa123@postech.ac.kr / zxcqa123@kaist.ac.kr ... so on.
+You may contact me via e-mail when you type zxcqa123@gmail.com / zxcqa123@postech.ac.kr / zxcqa123@kaist.ac.kr ... so on.

 <a href="https://www.linkedin.com/in/hosung-joo-a74168227/">(My Linkedin profile)</a>